nimrasultan2/Data_Analytics-Projects/README.md

  # 📊 Data Analytics Portfolio
 ### Turning Raw Data into Digital Narratives

-### I am a Data Analyst focused on the intersection of **technical logic** and **clean aesthetics**.
+### I am an Aspiring Data Analyst focused on the intersection of **technical logic** and **clean aesthetics**.
 This repository is a curated collection of my work, spanning retail, public health, social impact, and consumer behavior.
 Welcome to my data analytics repository.
 This space is a curated collection of projects where **logic meets aesthetics**.
-I specialize in distilling messy, real-world datasets—from retail trends to global health crises—into clean, high-impact visual stories.
+I specialize in distilling messy, real-world datasets from retail trends to global health crises—into clean, high-impact visual stories.

 ---